Last Updated on December 9, 2022 by Rei Garnet

-One of the most common animals to be paired with rabbits is cats, if I didn’t have a mild cat allergy I would probably get one.
+One of the most common animals to be paired with rabbits are cats.
+If I didn’t have a mild cat allergy, I would probably get one.

-Knowing my two rabbits who would munch on anything from furniture to wires I wouldn’t be surprised if they would eat cat food if left alone.
+Knowing my two rabbits, who would munch on anything from furniture to wires, I wouldn’t be surprised if they would eat a cat food if left alone.

-In fact, while doing my research for this article, I was surprised by how many users report that their rabbit is eating cat food.
+In fact, while doing my research for this article, I was surprised by how many owners reported that their rabbit is eating cat food.

-So to answer the question: Yes, rabbits will eat cat food if left unattended.
-Make sure that if you have any cat in the house, their cat food is placed somewhere high where a rabbit wouldn’t be able to reach.
+So to answer the question, yes, rabbits will eat cat food if left unattended.
+Make sure that if you have any cats in the house, their cat food is placed somewhere high where a rabbit wouldn’t be able to reach.

-Feeding your rabbits cat food is bad for them in the long run because their gut is not designed to digest meat.
+Feeding cat food to your rabbits is bad in the long run because their gut is not designed to digest meat.

-Additionally, cat foods are high in carbohydrates, which is bad for rabbits in large amounts and can cause GI stasis and other digestive issues.
+Additionally, cat foods are high in carbohydrates.
+Carbs is bad for rabbits in large amounts and can cause GI stasis and other digestive issues.

 Will rabbits willingly eat cat food?

 Rabbits love to eat anything they can, including foods that are bad for them.
 That’s why rabbit owners coined the term “bunny proof” your house before getting one.